udacity/FCND-Backyard-Flyer/README.md

 The following commands are implemented for the Backyard Flyer Project:

 * connect(): Starts receiving messages from the drone.
 Blocks the code until the first message is received
-* disconnect(): Stops receiving messages from the drone.
+* start(): Start receiving messages from the drone.
+If the connection is not threaded, this will block the code.
 * arm(): Arms the motors of the quad, the rotors will spin slowly.
 The drone cannot takeoff until armed first
 * disarm(): Disarms the motors of the quad.
 The quadcopter cannot be disarmed in the air
 * take_control(): set the command mode of the quad to guided